 Watchers and Side Effects

-The Watchers and Side Effects APIs are transitional tools provided for developers familiar with frameworks like Vue, aiming to lower the learning curve.
-However, we don't recommend widespread use of these APIs in production projects.
-The reason is: side effects are typically registered as callbacks, triggered at locations not directly reflected in the call stack, making call relationships non-intuitive and hard to trace.
-They also make it difficult to use IDE features like jump-to-definition or find-references for effective code review and maintenance.
-For better maintainability and readability, we recommend prioritizing explicit data flow and function composition to organize reactive logic.
+The watcher and side effect APIs are mainly intended as transition tools for developers coming from frameworks such as Vue.
+They help lower the learning curve during migration.
+However, we do not recommend using these APIs heavily in production projects.
+Side effects are usually registered as callbacks, and their trigger locations do not appear directly in the call stack, which makes the call chain less intuitive and harder to trace.
+This pattern also makes it less convenient to rely on IDE features such as go-to-definition and find references for efficient review and maintenance.
+If your project values maintainability and readability, prefer explicit data flow and function composition when organizing reactive logic.

 Watchers